 - Tenant and landlord lease break notices

-This means there’s a wide variety of situations for the process server to handle and a complex set of rules to follow.
-It is also why using a professional is always the best.
+This means there’s a wide variety of situations for the process server to understand, along with a complex set of rules set down by the Court system to follow.
+It is also why using a professional Firm, with the correct insurance, registered with the Data Protection Office is always the best.

 How does a process server find someone?

-Professional process servers will follow a series of steps to locate and reach the person.
-This will start with visiting their homes to see if they can locate them.
-Providing any of the following information can also play an important role for process server to locate somone:
+Professional process servers will follow a series of steps to locate and serve the person concerned.
+This will start with carrying out Due Diligence to ensure that the subject lives at the address or is at least a contactable address.
+This will be followed by visiting the address to see if they can serve them with the legal process.
+Providing any of the following information can also play an important role in process server to locate and serve the subject.

 - Times when the subject is likely to be home